Brain Drain Or Brain Mobility: A Shift In Perspective | Vietcetera

-Vietnam ranks 3rd among the countries with the most international students in the world.
+Vietnam ranks 3rd among the countries with the most students studying abroad.
 Studying abroad is always a dream, a hope for a better future not only for Vietnamese people but also for people from many developing countries around the world.

 Many Vietnamese students studying abroad choose to settle overseas after graduation, raising serious concerns about "brain drain"—a trend seen as diminishing the country’s return on investment in developing its young, skilled workforce.